pyroscope/pyrocore/docs/installation.rst

 you need for a fully working torrenting setup including a default configuration.

+.. contents:: These are the steps for a manual installation:
+    :local:

+As you can see, installing the software package itself can be done in two ways, choose one of them.
+Afterwards, the freshly installed software *must* be provided with a configuration, as described in the :doc:`setup`.

 .. note::

     Unless otherwise indicated by using ``sudo`` or mentioning it in the text,